yanyinzhao/HeightMapPathCode/README.md

 - PC-Simplify-Adapt(HM) (baseline simplification algorithm)
 - PC-Simplify (baseline simplification algorithm that calculates the path passing on a point cloud)
 - PC-Simplify-Adapt(TIN) (baseline simplification algorithm that calculates the path passing on a TIN)
-- HM-Simplify-LS (variation of our simplification algorithm)
+- HM-Simplify-NM (variation of our simplification algorithm)
-- HM-Simplify-LST (variation of our simplification algorithm)
+- HM-Simplify-NC (variation of our simplification algorithm)
-- HM-Simplify-LQT1 (variation of our simplification algorithm)
+- HM-Simplify-NS (variation of our simplification algorithm)
-- HM-Simplify-LQT2 (variation of our simplification algorithm)
+- HM-Simplify-NP (variation of our simplification algorithm)
 - HM-Simplify-DS (variation of our simplification algorithm)
 - HM-Simplify (our simplification algorithm)
 - HM-Simplify-Adapt(PC) (our simplification algorithm that calculate the path passing on a point cloud)